Table of Contents

 Who Is at Risk for Alcohol Abuse?

 Anyone can suffer from alcohol abuse and addiction.
 The biggest risk factor for alcohol addiction is binge drinking.
 Binge drinking is defined as consuming 5 or more drinks on a single occasion for men and 4 or more for women.
 Doing this repeatedly significantly increases the risk of developing AUD.
+However, some people may be at higher risk than others.

 Risk factors for alcohol abuse and addiction are: